University of Michigan–Dearborn Scholarships (2025–2026)

 What deadlines should families watch?

 Chancellor’s steps are typically due in February of senior year.
 Detroit Promise has a February 1 GPA/eligibility cutoff.
-The Michigan Achievement Scholarship follows FAFSA timelines — file as early as possible.
+The Michigan Achievement Scholarship follows FAFSA timelines—file as early as possible (by March 1 recommended).

 🎖️ Honors College